2022 Cannes Film Festival: TikTok Short Film Competition

 The 2022 Cannes Film Festival also saw the first edition of the TikTok Short Film Competition.
-It was organized in partnership with social media giant TikTok, and was part of a desire to diversify the audience of the festival.
+It was organised in partnership with social media giant TikTok, and was part of a desire to diversify the audience of the festival.
 The jury consisted of Oscar-nominated director Rithy Panh, world-famous TikTok creator Khaby Lame, director Camille Ducellier, director-stylist Basma Khalifa and writer-director Angele Diabang.
 The first Grand Prix Award for Best Film was given to Matej Rimanić, for his film Love In Plane Sight, the second Grand Prix Award was given to Mabuta Motoki, for his film Is it Okay to Chop Down Trees?.
 The jury also awarded Tim Hamilton with his film Zero Gravity for Best Edit, and Claudia Cochet with her film Modern Princess for Best Script.